With MOME (2023)

 Video: Two in a Billion

-A one week inclusive dance residency hosted at Bundanon Trust, Illaroo Australia led by Philip Channells.
-Participanting performing dance artists of varying embodiments and perceptions from Australia, New Zealand, and Hong Kong took part in workshops and site-specific performance developments.
+A one-week inclusive dance residency hosted at Bundanon Trust, Illaroo, Australia, led by Philip Channells.
+Participanting performing dance artists of varying embodiments and perceptions from Australia, Aotearoa, and Hong Kong took part in workshops and site-specific performance developments.

 Teaching artists were Philip Channells, LeeAnn Litton (Strings Attached) and Tanja Voges.

-Participants from New Zealand: Georgie Goater, Alisha McLennan Marler, Duncan Armstrong
+Participants from Aotearoa: Georgie Goater, Alisha McLennan Marler, Duncan Armstrong